MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-get-allnamespaces-command.md

 ---
 title: get-AllNamespaces
-description: Reference topic for get-AllNamespaces, which displays information about all namespaces on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for get-AllNamespaces, which displays information about all namespaces on a server. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article